| Troops

 officials with Minister G. L. Pieris at the recently

+concluded IMF meetings, the company said.
 The international telecom industry is bound to take a

 very grim view of these developments," the company